 Turmeric is known as Chob zard in Unani.
-It is used in treatment of bronchitis, respiratory disorders, cough, cold, in gastric disorder.
+It is used in the treatment of bronchitis, respiratory disorders, cough, cold, in gastric disorder.

 Its Mizaj (Temperament) is Hot (2) Dry (2).
-It is indicated in affections of the liver and jaundice, urinary discharges, scabies and bruises.
+It is indicated in affections of the liver, and jaundice, urinary discharges, scabies, and bruises.
 It is ingredient of ‘Majnoor-e-falsfa’, a medicine useful in gastrointestinal complaints.

 Scientifically Proven Medicinal Properties of Turmeric Powder

 Turmeric Powder is tonic, stimulant, pungent, bitter, heating, laxative, anthelmintic, vulnerary, tonic, alexiteric, and emollient.
-It is good for skin and reduces phlegm.
+It is good for the skin, and reduces phlegm.
 Turmeric is useful in variety of diseases such as diseases of the blood, leukoderma, scabies, urinary discharges, inflammations, ozoena, bad taste in the mouth, biliousness, dyspepsia, elephantiasis, snake-bite, smallpox, swellings, boils, bruises, sprains etc.

 - Antibiotic: inhibits the growth of or destroys microorganisms.